TVISTAURI6538/WRO-future-engineers---Ttauri/README.md

   5) Enhanced Maneuverability: In low-speed maneuvering, such as parking and tight turns, Ackermann steering allows for a smaller turning radius, making the vehicle more maneuverable and easier to handle in confined spaces.

+The other steering mechanism lacked in atleast 2 of the above factors.
+So evidently Ackerman's mechanism was our best choice.

 # The-Motor-
   For the motor we have used a single 12 V motor and used a gear box for the mechanism